nikitavoloboev/data/docs/work/communication.md

 And do [ask for help](https://twitter.com/FoundersPodcast/status/1601957896627310592) kindly, many will gladly help you or advise.

+I try to be thoughtful with my responses and communication.
+[Steve Jobs is great example of what that means](https://www.youtube.com/watch?v=oeqPrUmVz-o).
+Even so far as [taking 10 seconds to craft a thoughtful response](https://news.ycombinator.com/item?id=34033281).

 ## Notes

 - [Never underestimate the impact of informal positive feedback on a junior, career-changer or someone new to the stack.
 Often people just need to know they're on the right road.](https://twitter.com/thomas_k_r/status/1296015993144332288)